The Chihuahua belongs to the Companion and Toy Dogs in the FCI grouping.

-Central Mexico in the 1500s, although some experts think it may have been Malta in the Mediterranean; some suggest China.
+The Chihuahua is thought to have originated in Central Mexico in the 1500s, although some experts think it may have been Malta in the Mediterranean; some suggest China.
 The breeds that were used to make up the Chihuahua were unclear, it is suggested that ancestry may include the long-coated ‘Techichi’, an ancient Toltec breed, and a hairless breed from Asia.
 Rediscovered in the state of Chihuahua, Mexico, in the 1850s.

 Behaviour and Temperament